itsaimsd/DevTinderfrontend/README.md

 - Get the feed and the feed in the store
 - build the user card on feed
 - Show toast message on save profile
-- see all my connections
+- New Page -see all my connections
+- Feature - Accept/Reject Connection Request

+Remaining:
+- send/ignore the user card from Feed
+- Signup New User
--
+- E2ETesting

 - Body